Debug (film): Plot

-Six programmers incarcerated for hacking are out on work release, led by the Corrections officer Capra.
-Their mission is to reboot and restore the abandoned spacecraft found floating aimlessly through space.
+Six programmers incarcerated for hacking are out on work release, led by the corrections officer Capra.
+Their mission is to reboot and restore an abandoned spacecraft found floating aimlessly through space.

-Once on the spacecraft, each hacker, is assigned a task to reboot the system.
-Before assignment begins, Mel argues that he should be in charge of the task because Kaida had a fellow prisoner killed on last work release (it remains unclear if that was done intentionally or accidentally).
-Capra, the Corrections officer, puts Mel in charge and the mission begins.
-Capra restores power to the spacecraft so the hackers can get to work, each working on different computer terminals in separate levels of the ship, communicating through virtual headsets.
+Once aboard the spacecraft, each hacker is assigned a task to reboot the system.
+Before the assignments begin, Mel argues that he should be placed in charge because Kaida had a fellow prisoner killed during the last work release, although it remains unclear whether it was intentional or accidental.
+Capra, the corrections officer, puts Mel in charge, and the mission begins.
+Capra restores power to the spacecraft so the hackers can get to work, each operating different computer terminals on separate levels of the ship and communicating through virtual headsets.

-The system goes into Lockdown, trapping the entire crew on the vessel.
-With Capra locked in with the rest of the hackers and nowhere to go, he decides to take a look around.
-Finding a medical bay, Capra straps himself to an arm receptacle to test his blood pressure.
-His arm gets trapped and a needle appears, with the AI system taking form in front of him.
-Capra is then injected with Nanotech material that turns him into a killing machine acting for the AI.
+The system enters lockdown, trapping the entire crew aboard the vessel.
+With Capra trapped alongside the hackers and nowhere to go, he decides to explore the ship.
+Upon finding a medical bay, Capra straps himself into an arm receptacle to test his blood pressure.
+His arm becomes trapped and a needle appears, while the AI system materialises in front of him.
+Capra is then injected with Nanotech material that transforms him into a killing machine acting on behalf of the AI.

-Kaida and James start to experience the illusions of the AI system.
-Meanwhile, Mel and Lara, who are secret lovers, get tricked by the AI system and lured into trouble.
-Samson, who is scared of rats, sets a trap for a rat, which leads to the AI system trapping him, when suddenly Capra appears.
-Diondra links into the AI system to reboot it when the AI programs tempts her with a data storage cube full of bank accounts from the former crew aboard the spacecraft that all went missing.
-Diondra is led into a sewage pipe, where a decayed dead body appears; she kicks it down the pipe and finds out that the dead body has the cube on it.
-Diondra follows after the body to retrieve the cube, the AI system locks the door behind her, and floods the pipe with sewage.
+Kaida and James begin to experience the AI system's illusions.
+Meanwhile, Mel and Lara, who are secret lovers, are tricked by the AI system and lured into danger.
+Samson, who is afraid of rats, sets a trap for one, which leads to the AI system trapping him, when Capra suddenly appears.
+Diondra links into the AI system to reboot it, but the AI program tempts her with a data storage cube containing bank account information from the spacecraft's former crew, all of whom mysteriously disappeared.
+Diondra is led into a sewage pipe, where a decayed corpse appears.
+She kicks it down the pipe and discovers that the cube is on the body.
+As Diondra follows the corpse to retrieve the cube, the AI system locks the door behind her and floods the pipe with sewage.

-Mel, James, and Kaida meet up after experiencing all the strange things the AI system is doing.
-Mel argues with Kaida and James defends her, then Capra appears and attacks the hackers.
-Kaida manages to kill Capra by shutting the airlock on him.
+Mel, James, and Kaida reunite after experiencing the strange events caused by the AI system.
+Mel argues with Kaida, while James defends her, before Capra appears and attacks the hackers.
+Kaida manages to kill Capra by closing the airlock on him.

-James is wounded and unconscious, and Kaida is brought into the AI system simulation.
-Here she faces the AI lead system and proceeds to fight.
-Eventually Kaida destroys the AI but has no way of getting out.
-James is then seen waking up, and James and Kaida are now the only survivors.
+James is wounded and left unconscious, while Kaida is drawn into the AI system simulation.
+There, she confronts the AI's central system and fights it.
+Eventually, Kaida destroys the AI but finds herself unable to escape.
+James is later shown awakening, with he and Kaida revealed to be the only survivors.

-The final scene shows James no longer a prisoner but instead an Admiral of the same spacecraft with Kaida who is now in the virtual world as the AI operating system.
-They are in charge of a new flight with a new crew.
+In the final scene, James is no longer a prisoner but an admiral aboard the same spacecraft, while Kaida now exists within the virtual world as the AI operating system.
+Together, they oversee a new flight with a new crew.